 Since I work primarily with infants and toddlers and their families, I chose to pay for an exhibitor table at a birth and family fair in my immediate area.
 I’d never done anything like this before, but I’d read lots of posts in my professional Facebook group from others who had some great ideas about how they set up their table and lured people in.
 After a long day of speaking to people, my voice was shot, I was exhausted, but I felt exhilarated and proud!

-Here are my top 10 recommendations I have for others planning to market themselves at a health or wellness fair!
+Here are my top 10 recommendations I have for others planning to market themselves at a health fair!

 What are some of your tips to add?

 Are you wondering where I got my marketing and presentation materials?

 Download our FREE E-Book Now!